UPCOMING Certified Pool Operator Classes

 Smoking in Denton

 Ordinance Number 2015-121 (PDF), prohibits smoking in certain public establishments, including restaurants and bars.
-Bars that are currently considered "smoking bars" may continue to operate as such until December 31, 2017, at which point all bars must comply with Ordinance Number 2015-121.
+Establishments which permit smoking must comply with Ordinance Number 2015-121.